datapfranc/datapfranc.github.io-src/content/pages/3-BRD.md

 ### BRD initial steps

-The initial goal is to get enough reviews (maybe 10% of Work from Librarything should) to validate the Cloud DW design choice and produce realistic experimentation with the analytic/visualization applications.
+The initial goal is to get enough reviews (maybe for 10-15% of Book from Librarything) to validate the Cloud DW design choice and produce realistic experimentation with the analytic/visualization applications.

-I'll soon contact site owners so they are aware of this experiment and my goal to harvest reviews for around 100K-150K Work.
-Although the data is publicly available, it does not give me legal [right](https://www.quora.com/Is-website-scraping-legal-and-ethical) to harvest their sites (*web harvesting is a huge business on Internet, yet no clear jurisprudence still exist*).
-Among other things, you need to respect site licensing, limit your hitting rate, and a lot more issues that are over my head... in other words be a [good citizen](https://www.quora.com/Is-website-scraping-legal-and-ethical).
+I'll contact site owners so they are aware of this experiment and my intention to harvest reviews for these books.
+Although the data is publicly available, it does not give me legal [right](https://www.quora.com/Is-website-scraping-legal-and-ethical) to harvest their sites (*web harvesting is a huge business on Internet, yet no clear [jurisprudence](https://www.quora.com/What-is-the-legality-of-web-scraping) still exist*).
+Among other things, you need to respect site licensing, limit your hitting rate, and a lot more issues that are over my head... in other words be a [good citizen](http://programmers.stackexchange.com/questions/91760/how-to-be-a-good-citizen-when-crawling-web-sites).